 Allston Brighton CDC’s Affordable Rental Housing

-We currently have over 500 homes for nearly 1,000 low- and moderate-income renters and their families in our real estate portfolio.
+We currently have 520 homes for over 1,000 low- and moderate-income renters and their families in our real estate portfolio.
 These homes provide a stable base in a neighborhood of high rents and limited homeownership opportunities.

 To apply for an Allston Brighton CDC apartment, please contact our property management company, Maloney Properties.
 Maloney Properties handles all housing applications directly.